Jeanll7/10-sites-css/README.md

 ### 5. CSS Glow Generator

-→ A box-shadow CSS generator that helps you quickly generate box-shadow CSS declarations for your website.
+→ A box-shadow CSS generator that helps you quickly generate box-shadow CSS declarations for your website.<br>
 👉 [lnkd.in/dRgitBbK](https://lnkd.in/dRgitBbK)

 ### 6. Cubic-bezier

-→ Cubic-bezier is a tool to Preview & compare cubic-bezier easings as you customize &, and it lets you copy it.
+→ Cubic-bezier is a tool to Preview & compare cubic-bezier easings as you customize &, and it lets you copy it.<br>
 👉 [cubic-bezier.com](https://cubic-bezier.com )

 ### 7. css3 generator